A Healthier, Dairy-Free Arrabbiata

 If you enjoy cooking with Italian recipes, we have plenty of pasta and noodle dishes for you to try.
-Another hearty, savory pasta dinner we love is this butternut squash and spinach lasagna.
+Other hearty, savory pasta dinners we love are this butternut squash and spinach lasagna and creamy steak pasta alfredo.

 • Ground turkey: This is optional.
 Without it, this can still be a great vegetarian dish.